rspec/rspec.github.io/source/blog/2015-11-13-rspec-3-4-has-been-released.md

 to see the snippet from your `expect` call site rather than seeing a snippet of RSpec's code.
-Before RSpec 3.4, our solution for this was fairly naive: we just looked for the first stack frame from your spec file.
-In some situations this would display the wrong snippet (such as when your spec file called a helper method defined in a `spec/support` file where the real failure occurred).
+Before RSpec 3.4, our solution for this was fairly naive: we just looked for the first stack frame from the spec containing your current running example file.
+In some situations this would display the wrong snippet (such as when your example called a helper method defined in a `spec/support` file where the real failure occurred).
 In others it didn't find anything and we wound up displaying `Unable to find matching line from backtrace` instead.